Individual grants

 - A second property/land holdings.

-Q5.
+Q8.
 Will a grant be available for longer than one year?

 If the parents’ or guardians’ financial circumstances do not change, we will always aim to make our grants available to allow a child to complete the full period at school (or college) up to the next obvious break ie to end of GSCEs or A’Levels.
 However, please note that the means testing is an annual requirement, so if parents or guardians are able to contribute to fees at a later date, they may be expected to do so.

-Q6.
+Q9.
 Can I get a grant to top up our Continued Education Allowance?

 No. Continued Education Allowance (for boarding school) is paid up to a maximum value with parents being expected to pay a minimum of 10% of the fees plus any excess.
 However, the Trustees may consider an application for other specific education related costs not covered by CEA.

-Q7.
+Q10.
 Can I get a grant when I leave the services or marital breakup leads to CEA ceasing?

 Serving parents are generally able to anticipate the effect of their leaving the service on the education of their children and thus make arrangements for the continuation of their education.
 The Trust does appreciate however that at times this is not possible, particularly when unforeseen circumstances cause an end to a service career, and also when children are in an important / exam year when their parent leaves.
-In these situations, the Trustees may consider an application for short term support up to the original CEA element but will look most favourably on applications that are done in plenty of time and not at the last minutes as a terms notice may need to be given if a grant application is not successful.
+In these situations, the Trustees may consider an application for short term support up to the original CEA element but will look not look favourably on enquiries that are submitted at the last minute.

 If you’re not sure about CEA rules you should refer to JSP 752.
 PACCC casework will be required for anything not adhering to policy.